gitbls/pistrong/README.md

 * `makeMyCA` - Create a secure custom CA supporting Android, iOS/macOS, Linux, and Windows Clients

-* `makeTunnel` - Create a Site-to-Site (remote LANs are accessible) or Host-to-Host VPN (remote LANs are not accessible) configurations with strongSwan on both ends of the VPN.
+* `makeTunnel` - Create a Site-to-Site (remote LANs are accessible) or Host-to-Host VPN (remote LANs are not accessible) configurations with strongSwan on both ends of the VPN

-If you find pistrong useful, please consider starring it so I can better understand how many people are using it.
+If you find pistrong useful, please consider starring this GitHub it so I can better understand how many people are using it.
 Thanks!

 And, if you have questions, problems, or requests for enhancements, please open an issue on this github.
+I'm happy to help you get your VPN running.

 ## Installation Videos

-If you prefer to watch videos to learn, you'll find these interesting.
+If you prefer to watch videos to learn, you'll find these interesting:

 * Install pistrong and strongSwan on Debian Bullseye &mdash; [Install and configure a VPN Server and Client Cert Manager](https://youtu.be/gDvglvgtYzY)
 * Install pistrong and strongSwan and configuring a site-to-site VPN &mdash; [Install and configure a Site-to-Site VPN](https://youtu.be/mUitM2JeKRc)